btkling/RepData_PeerAssessment1/PA1_template.md

 ```

-4. Make a histogram of the total number of steps taken each day and Calculate
+**4. Make a histogram of the total number of steps taken each day and Calculate
-and report the mean and median total number of steps taken per day.
-Do
+and report the mean and median total number of steps taken per day.**
-these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total
-daily number of steps?

 ```r